LabnexDev/Labnex/documentation_md/topics/user-settings.md

 1. Locate your profile icon or username, usually in the top-right corner of the application.
 2. Click on it to open a dropdown menu.
-3. Select "Settings" or "Profile Settings."
+3. Select "Settings."
+This will take you to the main User Settings page.

+The User Settings page is organized into several sections:

-## Available Settings
+## Appearance

+Customize the look and feel of Labnex.

+*   **Theme**: Switch between "Light Mode" and "Dark Mode" for the application interface.
+Labnex defaults to a dark theme.

-### Profile Information
+## Profile Information

+Manage your personal details and password.
+Click "Edit Profile" to make changes.

--   **Username**: Your display name within Labnex.
+*   **Full Name**: Your display name within Labnex.
+This is editable.
--   **Email Address**: The email associated with your account (may not be editable).
+*   **Email Address**: The email associated with your account.
+This is editable.
--   **Avatar/Profile Picture**: Option to upload or change your profile image.

-### Account Management
--   **Change Password**: Securely update your account password.
--   **Linked Accounts**: Manage connections to other services, such as Discord (see "Linking Discord Account" for details).
--   **Account Deletion**: Information and options regarding account deactivation or deletion (use with caution).

-### Preferences
--   **Theme**: (If available) Switch between light/dark themes or other UI appearance settings.
-Labnex primarily uses a dark theme.
+*   **Change Password**: Securely update your account password.
+You'll need to provide your current password and then enter and confirm your new password.
+(Leave password fields blank if you don't want to change it while editing other profile details).

+*Note: Uploading a custom avatar/profile picture is not currently supported.*

+## Application Integrations

+Manage your connections to third-party services.

+*   **Discord Integration**: This section provides a link to "Manage Discord" settings, where you can link or unlink your Labnex account with your Discord account.
+This enables features like notifications and bot commands within Discord.
+(For detailed steps, see the "Linking Discord Account" documentation).

+## Notifications

--   **Notifications**: Configure how and when you receive notifications from Labnex (e.g., email, in-app).
+Manage how you receive notifications from Labnex.

--   **Language**: Select your preferred language for the Labnex interface.
+*   **Email Notifications**: Toggle on or off to receive important updates and alerts via email.

+*(Other notification preferences or account management options like account deletion are not available at this time.)*

 ## Updating Your Settings

-1. Make the desired changes in the respective fields.
-2. Look for a "Save Changes" or "Update Settings" button, usually at the bottom of the settings page.
+1. After making changes within a section (e.g., Profile Information), click the "Save Changes" or "Update Settings" button, usually at the bottom of that section's form.
-3. Click it to apply your new settings.
+2. Theme changes and notification toggles are typically applied immediately.

 Always ensure your information is up-to-date for the best experience with Labnex.